TherinS/Pystromo/README.md

 # Pystromo

 Pystromo is a non-gui key remapping program created in Python2 (not by me), originally for the Belkin Nostromo gameboards, but works with the Razr series and various USB input devices.
-It uses the USB ID found by typing
+Pystromo is used to bind any keyboard key to the input on any other USB device, thus remapping the input function of the device to any key on a keyboard.
+It uses the USB ID (found by typing
 $ lsusb
-in the terminal.
-Pystromo is used to bind any keyboard key to the input on any other USB device, thus remapping the input function of the device to any key on a keyboard.
+in the terminal) to bind a map file to that USB device.
 If the USB device does not respond at all upon first plugging it in (testing in a text editor should suffice) then Pystromo probably will not remap keys for that device.

 For example, the Logitech G13 gameboard is recognized and returns a USB device code of 046d:0a44, but